andrewbaillie/nlp-with-python/presentation.md

 ### Model Building and Evaluation

+^ For this we're going to use the Multinomial Naive Bayes classifier, other classifiers are available such as BernoulliNB and ComplementNB.

 We now need to build and train our model with the dataset we've just created.
-For this we're going to use the Multinomial Naive Bayes classifier, other classifiers are available.

 ```python
 mnb = MultinomialNB()